Muthoot Finance to raise ₹300 crore through secured NCD’s

 Muthoot Finance Ltd has announced its 31st public issue of secured redeemable non-convertible debentures (secured NCDs) of the face value of ₹1,000 each.
-The base size of the issue is ₹75 crore with an option to retain over-subscription up to ₹225 crores, aggregating up to a tranche limit of ₹300 crore (“Issue”).
+The issue’s base size is ₹75 crore with an option to retain over-subscription up to ₹225 crore aggregating up to a tranche limit of ₹300 crore (“Issue”).

 The issue closes on April 26 with an option to close on an earlier date or to an extended date, as may be decided by the Board of Directors or the NCD committee.